Bed of Lies

-"Bed of Lies" is a song by Trinidadian-American rapper and singer Nicki Minaj, taken from her third studio album, The Pinkprint (2014).
+"Bed of Lies" is a song by rapper Nicki Minaj, taken from her third studio album, The Pinkprint (2014).
 The song was first premiered at the 2014 MTV EMAs in Glasgow, Scotland and was later released on November 16, 2014, by Young Money Entertainment, Cash Money Records and Republic Records as the fourth single from the album.
 The track features American singer-songwriter Skylar Grey on the chorus plus additional vocals on the verses as well as piano playing and was written by the latter along with Minaj.
 "Bed of Lies" features a restrained keyboard and lyrics that touch upon themes of "heartfelt litany of grievances" about an ex-lover.

 The song peaked at number 62 on the US Billboard Hot 100 and became Minaj's 56th Hot 100 entry, tying her with Madonna and Dionne Warwick for the third-most entries among women.
 It peaked at number seven in Australia and number 13 in New Zealand.
 "Bed of Lies" was certified platinum by the Australian Recording Industry Association and gold by Recorded Music NZ.